dansze/lashstab/README.md

 Oh, and we're running out of clothes.
 Should be pretty simple to get that solved though.
 How hard can getting a bit of cloth be?

+### Fourth Entry (252-10-01)

+It's winter, and things have been going relatively smoothly.
+We're sorted out the drinks situation now, with both fruits and plants being brewed.
+This is good, and our stores are quickly replenishing.
+My hope is to build up a surplus of drinks, as the dwarven caravan's that visited us this year were happy to pay a steep markup on alcohol.

+Also on cheese, which I've started a production pipeline for.
+We've got sheep to milk, and I've expanded our production floor to accommodate an additional workshop to be able to produce cheese.
+This should also help with the textile industry, which is starting to get off the ground, although isn't yet reliable or automated.

+Still, we've gotten a bit more clothes into circulation (at least, enough that no dwarves risk going naked anymore), and are focused on pumping out bags again.
+I really wanna get those glass furnaces going, which have sat idle since spring.

+Also, as a memo to my successor:
+If you find yourself confused by the large collection of rooms just below the production level, those are just our quarry.
+Gotta get gold and gems from somewhere.

+Speaking of gold, there seems to be fair bit of the stuff around, although it seems to be only present near to the surface.
+So far, we've not found any deeper metals, but we've not really ventured downwards beyond the cavern network that was discovered before my time.
+Probably going address that this season.
+Mostly because I'd like to make sure there's a proper airlock isolating the levels below the caverns, for the sake of safety.

+There's also the matter of the potential...
+Miscalculation on my part.
+Well,
+There's an awful lot of performers in the tavern.

+A lot of performers.
+Dancers, poets, musicians...
+And they just keep performing.

+I'm finding it hard to get most of the dwarves to do anything.
+They just sit around and listen to the poetry all day.

+It's taken the better part of four months to fulfill an order of 10 stone mugs.